top of page

 1. What Is FERPA?
 Why It Matters for School IT Teams

-FERPA is a federal law that gives parents (and eligible students) rights over their educational records.
-It also governs how schools handle, store, and share personally identifiable information (PII).
+FERPA is a federal law that grants parents and eligible students rights over their educational records.
+It also dictates how schools manage, store, and share personally identifiable information (PII).

-• Maintain audit trails and breach reporting capabilities
+• Maintaining audit trails and breach reporting mechanisms

-Failure to comply with FERPA can lead to the loss of federal funding — and serious damage to public trust.
+Non-compliance with FERPA can result in lost federal funding and significant damage to public trust.

 2. Common FERPA Compliance Gaps in School Networks

-1. Unsecured Data Storage - Student records stored on outdated servers or local drives are vulnerable.
+1. Unsecured Data Storage: Student records stored on outdated servers or local drives are vulnerable to breaches.

-2. Weak Access Controls - When too many users have admin privileges or shared passwords, data is at risk.
+2. Weak Access Controls: When too many users possess admin privileges or share passwords, the data is at greater risk.

-3. Unencrypted Traffic - Data moving across unsecured Wi-Fi or unsegmented networks can be intercepted.
+3. Unencrypted Traffic: Data transmitted over unsecured Wi-Fi or unsegmented networks can be intercepted, exposing sensitive information.

-4. Lack of Monitoring - Without logging or alerting, you won’t know if a breach happens until it’s too late.
+4. Lack of Monitoring: Absence of logging or alerting means you may not know a breach has occurred until it's too late.

 3. Technical Safeguards for FERPA Compliance

-2. Network Segmentation - Keep student databases separate from general user traffic.
-This limits lateral movement if an attacker gets inside.
+2. Network Segmentation: Keep student databases separate from general user traffic.
+This limits movement if an attacker gains access.

-3. Multi-Factor Authentication (MFA) - Require MFA for teachers, staff, and IT admins to access cloud platforms, SIS, and email systems.
+3. Multi-Factor Authentication (MFA): Implement MFA for teachers, staff, and IT admins to access cloud platforms, SIS, and email systems.

-5. Log Management & Alerts - Monitor access logs and set up alerts for suspicious activity or unauthorized access attempts.
+5. Log Management & Alerts: Monitor access logs and set up alerts for any suspicious activity or unauthorized access attempts.

 4. Hardware and Tools That Help Protect Student Data

-At R&D Data Products, we don’t just talk FERPA — we implement it.
-We work with leading hardware vendors to deliver practical, compliant solutions that work for schools of all sizes.
+At R&D Data Products, we don’t just discuss FERPA compliance; we implement effective solutions.
+We partner with leading hardware vendors to deliver practical and compliant solutions for schools of all sizes.

 • Fortinet: Use FortiGate firewalls to enforce network segmentation and SSL inspection.
-FortiAuthenticator supports MFA and user access controls.
+FortiAuthenticator supports MFA and access control management.

-• Palo Alto Networks: Their next-gen firewalls and Palo Alto Prisma Access platform allow for identity-aware traffic inspection, logging, and remote access protection.
+• Palo Alto Networks: Their next-gen firewalls and the Palo Alto Prisma Access platform facilitate identity-aware traffic inspection, comprehensive logging, and remote access protection.

-• Scale Computing: Delivers secure, reliable storage infrastructure with high availability, ensuring protected student data doesn’t get lost to hardware failure.
+• Scale Computing: They provide a secure and reliable storage infrastructure with high availability, ensuring that protected student data remains intact.
+(More about Scale)

-• Zoom: Yes, even video calls can contain PII.
-Zoom’s admin tools allow school IT to lock down access, enforce MFA, and manage who sees what.
+• Zoom: Video calls can contain PII.
+Zoom's admin tools enable school IT to control accessibility, enforce MFA, and govern user visibility.

-5. Summary Table: FERPA Guidelines Data Protection Checklist
+5. Summary Table: Protect Student Data FERPA Guidelines Checklist

 STEP